ynput/ayon-documentation/website/docs/admin_import_openpype_project.md

 The second part of an OpenPype project is the metadata about versions and products.
 This information is stored in documents within a MongoDB database.

-When you load a version of a product into your scene, a record is created somewhere, that referenes that particular version and its representation - this is the ID of the corresponding document in the MongoDB database.
+When you load a version of a product into your scene, a record is created somewhere, that references that particular version and its representation - this is the ID of the corresponding document in the MongoDB database.

 ### Differences